The Beach Boys: "Brian Is Back!" and CBS signing

 Released on July 5, 1976, 15 Big Ones was generally disliked by fans and critics, as well as Carl and Dennis, who disparaged the album to the press.
 The album peaked at number 8 in the US, becoming their first top-ten album of new material since Pet Sounds, and their highest-charting studio album since Summer Days (And Summer Nights!!).
 Lead single "Rock and Roll Music" peaked at number 5 – their highest chart ranking since "Good Vibrations".

 From late-1976 to early-1977, Brian made sporadic public appearances and produced the band's next album, The Beach Boys Love You.
 He regarded it as a spiritual successor to Pet Sounds, namely because of the autobiographical lyrics.
 Released on April 11, 1977, Love You peaked at number 53 in the US and number 28 in the UK.
 Critically, it was widely praised, though it initially met with polarized reactions from the public.
-Numerous esteemed critics penned favorable reviews, but casual listeners generally found the album's idiosyncratic sound to be a detriment.

-Adult/Child, the intended follow-up to Love You, was completed, but the release was vetoed by Love and Jardine.
-According to Stan Love, when his brother Mike heard the album, Mike turned to Brian and asked: "What the fuck are you doing?"
-Some of the unreleased songs on Adult/Child later saw individual release on subsequent Beach Boys albums and compilations.
+Adult/Child, the intended follow-up to Love You, was completed, but withheld from release.
 Following this period, his concert appearances with the band gradually diminished and their performances were occasionally erratic.